LeoM93/BiologicalRandomWalks/README.md

 Like Random Walks with Restart (RWR) and diffusion methods in general, Biological Random Walks assumes knowledge of a seed set of known genes for a disease of interest.
 Unlike previous ones, BRW consists of two main steps:

-- extracting statistically significant features from biological data, using themto compute a personalization vector and a transition matrix used by the algorithm;  - using the stationary distribution of the correspondingrandom walk to rank genes
+- extracting statistically significant features from biological data, using themto compute a personalization vector and a transition matrix used by the algorithm
+- using the stationary distribution of the correspondingrandom walk to rank genes

 ![alt text](https://github.com/LeoM93/BiologicalRandomWalks/blob/master/imgs/BRW_flow.png?raw=true)